 Tesla recall: Heat pump won't defrost windshield fast enough

-Tesla is recalling nearly 27,000 vehicles in the U.S. because the cabin heating systems may not defrost the windshield quickly enough
+Tesla is recalling nearly 27,000 vehicles in the U.S. because the cabin heating systems may not defrost the windshield quickly enough, cutting visibility and increasing the risk of a crash

-DETROIT -- Tesla is recalling nearly 27,000 vehicles in the U.S. because the cabin heating systems may not defrost the windshield quickly enough.
+DETROIT -- Tesla is recalling nearly 27,000 vehicles in the U.S. because the cabin heating systems may not defrost the windshield quickly enough, cutting visibility and increasing the risk of a crash.

 The latest in a series of recent recalls covers certain 2021 and 2022 Models 3, S, and X, and some 2020 through 2022 Model Y vehicles.

+Tesla says it doesn’t know of any crashes or injuries tied to the problem.
+Documents posted Wednesday say the electric vehicle maker will send out an online software update to fix the issue.

-U.S. safety regulators say in documents posted Wednesday that a software error can cause a valve in the vehicles' heat pumps to open unintentionally, trapping refrigerant inside the evaporator.
-That can reduce defrosting performance, cutting visibility and increasing the risk of a crash.
+U.S. safety regulators say in the documents that a software error can cause a valve in the vehicles' heat pumps to open unintentionally, trapping refrigerant inside the evaporator.
+That can reduce defrosting performance.

-Tesla says in documents that it doesn't know of any crashes or injuries due to the problem.

-The documents say Tesla will send out an online software update to fix the problem.
+The problem can deplete the refrigerant in some parts of the heat pump, causing the compressor to stop working as a fail-safe measure.
+That can cause loss of cabin heating, largely when it’s minus 10 degrees Celsius (14 degrees Fahrenheit) or colder.

+Tesla stores and service centers were to have been notified of the recall around Feb.
+4.